aaronjoseph/DataScienceNotes/Finance/Cash Flow Statement.md

+> **Purpose**: Reconciles cash account from start to end of the period, showing how cash was generated and used.

 1. The Cash flow statement gives us a picture of the `true cash position` of the company or `liquidity`
 2. A legitimate company has three main activities – operating activities, investing activities and the financing activities.
 3. Each activity either generates or drains money for the company.